AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 ### Enable Xdebug in your environment

-You can enable [!DNL Xdebug] directly to all Starter environments and Pro Integration environments.
+You can enable [!DNL Xdebug] directly to all Starter environments and Pro integration environments.
 This configuration step is not required for Pro Production & Staging environments.
 See [Debug for Pro Staging and Production](#debug-for-pro-staging-and-production).

 To enable [!DNL Xdebug] for your project, add `xdebug` to the `runtime:extensions` section of the `.magento.app.yaml` file.